lovingmage/SUCD/README.md

 ## SU Community Detection Project##
 This repository is a research code sharing platform for SU community detection group.
+For sharing community detection codes.